Smrt666/flare-python-periphery-package/README.md

 asyncio.run(main())
 ```

-Package also includes abis as json files.
-They are located in artifacts/contracts
+Package also includes abis as `.json` files.
+They are located in `artifacts/contracts`
 folder for every chain.